 U.S. Court of Appeals for the Ninth Circuit

-Panels may exercise their discretion under the rules to submit cases without
+changes.
+Panels will continue to exercise their discretion under the rules to submit

-argument; to postpone argument to a later date; or to hold argument via telephone
+cases without argument; to postpone argument to a later date; or to hold argument

-or video.
-When argument is held, it will be live streamed to facilitate public
+via telephone or video.
+When argument is held, it will be live streamed to facilitate

 Access to the Courthouses

-Until further notice, our courthouses are closed to the public during non-court
+Until further notice, our courthouses remain closed to the public.
+Attorneys and

-proceedings.
-If unrepresented litigants have access to email, they are encouraged
+unrepresented litigants have access to email, they are encouraged to submit their

-to submit their filings, including petitions for review and all other pleadings, as
+filings, including petitions for review and all other pleadings, as PDF attachments,

-PDF attachments, directly to the Court at this email address:
+directly to the Court at this email address: firstname.lastname@example.org.

-Seventh Street, San Francisco, CA 94103, and the Court continues to receive
+Street, San Francisco, CA 94103, and the Court continues to receive filings sent

 Court Hours & Staffing

-Because we have limited staff available to answer phone calls, we are also
+Because we have limited staff available in the courthouses to answer phone calls,

 A lawyer or litigant who seeks an emergency stay or relief that requires immediate